 The adversary wants you believe that it has to be an either/or.
 That you have to choose between marriage, OR happiness.
 Between the relationship, OR progress.
 But it’s a lie.
 You will find no greater happiness than to let God show you how to find happiness IN a suffering marriage.
 Believe it or not, the broken, difficult, frustrating person in front of you is a gift from God.
 To lose yourself in the service of that person is to discover the greatest secret of all.
 To experience the greatest potential joy of all.
 To achieve the greatest accomplishment of all.

 Even if mentors or leaders tell you that it’s time to leave, just know that you still have a choice.
 And in some cases, there is no right or wrong—both are worthy and acceptable, even before God.
 There will be challenges and blessings hidden behind both doors.
 Ultimately, it’s between you and God alone, and he knows your heart.
 Whichever path you walk, if you walk it with the Lord, you can become one with him.
-Just know that if you put your priority on your marriage covenant, and if you trust that the Lord will make a way for everything else to be realized at the right time, then you will unlock the door to blessings that cannot be realized in any other way.
+Just know that if you put your priority on your marriage covenant, and if you trust that the Lord will make a way for everything else to be realized at the right time, then you will unlock the door to blessings that can only be accessed in this way.

 Just remember, if the relationship is struggling, your spouse is suffering.
 What can you do to alleviate his suffering?